 Have you been attracted to these elegant little dogs and are curious about the Besenji temperament?
-Originally bred in Africa as a hunting dog, the Besenji is a high spirited dog that is eager to please his humans.
+Originally bred in Africa as a hunting dog, the Basenji is a high spirited dog that is eager to please his humans.

-- The Besenji is a “non-barking” dog!
+The Basenji is a “non-barking” dog!
 That isn’t to say that he is mute, however.
 These dogs make noises closer to that of a coyote or wolf and are known for their characteristic yodel that may make the hair on the back of your neck stand up the first few times you hear it.

 Weight – These are compact and strong little dogs that weigh about 20-25 pounds

 What’s to love about the Besenji temperament?

 These scrappy little dogs are very affectionate, loyal and smart.
 They are eager to please and so, as long as you establish leadership, your Basenji will be easy to train.

 One of the best things about the Basenji temperament is how much they love their humans.
 They enjoy being a part of the family but don’t do very well left alone.
 You will want to make sure that you have plenty of time to spend with your new dog if you are planning on choosing a Basenji.

 Let's take a closer look now at the specific Basenji temperament characteristics that make this breed such a joy to own.

 The affectionate Basenji temperament makes him a great cuddler.
 He can be aloof with strangers though unless you train him to understand that new people don't always equal “stranger danger.”